zackstout/aoc-2025/old/README.md

 ### --- Day 22: Sand Slabs ---

+A kind of advanced tetris.

 ### --- Day 23: A Long Walk ---

+Find longest path you can take on path with icy arrows (like that Pokemon level...).

 ### --- Day 24: Never Tell Me The Odds ---

+Long-term collision detection..

 ---